-6.58 Any payment to securities holders which is not pro rata will be regarded as a specific payment and must be approved by securities holders in a general meeting, which approval is not required in respect of cash dividends, scrip dividends or capitalisation issues.
+6.61 Any payment to securities holders which is not pro rata will be regarded as a specific payment and must be approved by securities holders in a general meeting, which approval is not required in respect of cash dividends, scrip dividends or capitalisation issues.

-6.59 Approval from securities holders in general meeting is required, where the securities of a distribution are unlisted or will become unlisted when the issuer effects a distribution in specie by way of an unbundling (either by way of pro rata or specific payment).
+6.62 Approval from securities holders in general meeting is required, where the securities to be distribution are unlisted or will become unlisted when the issuer effects a distribution in specie by way of an unbundling (either by way of pro rata or specific payment).

 Announcement